 Starting June 30 guests will be required to take a health agreement during check-in to verify that they haven’t exhibited COVID symptoms in the past 72 hours, didn’t travel with someone who is symptomatic and agree to bring and wear a mask.

-Effective August 7, all Alaska passengers will be required to wear a cloth mask or face covering over their nose and mouth (except for children under the age of two) – with no exceptions.
+Studies show wearing a mask on board can significantly reduce the risk of contracting COVID-19.
+If you forgot your mask at home, we have them available upon request.
+Effective August 7, all Alaska guests will be required to wear a cloth mask or face covering over their nose and mouth (except for children under the age of two).
 Cloth masks or face coverings will be required on all flights, at ticket counters, throughout gate areas and in any other location where Alaska conducts business.
-If a mask is not worn, the passenger will not be allowed to fly on an Alaska flight.
+Masks with valves, mesh material or holes of any kind will not be allowed.
+Guests who repeatedly refuse to wear a mask or face covering will be given a final warning—in the form of a yellow card—and may be suspended from flying with us for a period of time.
 If a passenger is unable to wear a mask or face covering for any reason, Alaska regretfully will be unable to provide them with travel.
 If you forgot yours, we have them available upon request.
-The same goes for sanitizing wipes.
-Learn more

 EXCEEDING CDC CLEANING GUIDELINES

 Cleanliness has always been important to us, but the next level involves techniques that reduce the already low risk of onboard transmission.

 Our cleaning team uses high-grade EPA disinfectant and electrostatic sprayers to clean critical areas of the plane.
 Learn more

 At the airport, we’ve installed social distancing decals to remind people to ‘Mind Your Wingspan.’
 The stickers, spanning 6 feet apart, help minimize crowding and promote distancing at ticketing counters, baggage drops, customer service centers and gate areas.